 Benefits of a Degree in Communication

-Hands-on learning opportunities help our students build their skills and resumes by being involved with organizations such as The Signpost, Studio 76, KWCR 88.1 FM, Weber State Debate, and a student-run public relations/advertising group.
+Hands-on learning opportunities help our students build their skills and resumes by being involved with organizations such as The Signpost, Studio 76/Wildcat One TV, KWCR Wildcat Radio, Weber State Debate, and a student-run public relations/advertising group.
 Many of these opportunities allow students to begin networking with professionals, which can help students to be competitive in the job market.

 Communication plays a complex and profound role in shaping both individuals and society.
 You will gain an understanding of this process in classes that are challenging, fascinating and fun.
 Students achieving high GPAs are invited to join Lambda Pi Eta or work toward graduating with departmental honors.